Bootstrap3D: Improving Multi-view Diffusion Model with Synthetic Data

 \subsection{Evaluation of Generated 3D Objects}

 View consistency is another crucial factor in reconstructing reasonable 3D objects.
-Miss alignment between different views can lead to blurred areas in reconstructed objects by large reconstruction model~\cite{hong2023lrm,li2023instant3d,wang2023pflrm,xu2024instantmesh,wei2024meshlrm,xu2024grm}.
-To assess the final quality of the generated 3D object, we employ GRM~\cite{xu2024grm} to reconstruct the object given sparse view images generated in Sec.~\ref{sec:q_t2mv}.
+Miss alignment between different views can lead to blurred areas in reconstructed objects by large reconstruction model~\citep{hong2023lrm,wei2024meshlrm}.
+This misalignment causes a significant deterioration in quality, resulting in a notable increase in metrics like FID.
+To assess the view consistency directly on 3D object, we employ GRM~\citep{xu2024grm} and InstantMesh~\citep{xu2024instantmesh} to reconstruct the object given sparse view images generated in Sec.~\ref{sec:q_t2mv}.
 We render 9 view images evenly in orbit for each object and evaluate the image-text alignment and image quality.
-As reported in Tab.~\ref{tab:obj_test}. \methodname, after conditioning GRM on 4 view images, can generate the best 3D objects both according to image-text alignment and image quality.
-GPT-4V based human-aligned evaluation based on GPTeval3D~\cite{wu2024gpt} is supplied in Sup.~\ref{sup:gpt_evaluation}.
+As reported in Tab.~\ref{tab:obj_test}. \methodname, after conditioning GRM or InstantMesh on 4 view images, can generate the best 3D objects both according to image-text alignment and image quality.
+GPT-4V based human-aligned evaluation based on GPTeval3D~\citep{wu2024gpt} is supplied in Sup.~\ref{sup:gpt_evaluation}.

-We also present visualizations of some results in Fig.\ref{fig:main_com}.
-Compared with GRM~\cite{xu2024grm}, \methodname can generate objects with more diversity and prompt follow ability.
-Zero123++~\cite{shi2023zero123++} here uses the text-to-image-to-multi-view pipeline, with the first single view image generated by PixArt~\cite{chen2023pixart}.
-As shown in the first column of Fig.\ref{fig:main_com}, Although the first image may be well aligned with the given text prompt.
-The final 3D object may be compromised due to the limitations of its multi-view diffusion model as it is also fine-tuned on Objaverse~\cite{deitke2023objaverse} only.
-The domain gap between the rendered Objaverse image and images generated by the T2I model limits the outcome of the text-to-single image, single-view-to-3D pipeline.
+We also present visualizations of some results in Fig.\ref{fig:main_com}. \methodname can generate objects with higher quality and prompt following ability.
+For other methods, as shown in the first column of Fig.\ref{fig:main_com}, although the first image may be well aligned with the given text prompt, the final 3D object may be compromised due to the limitations of its poor generalizability as they are also fine-tuned on Objaverse~\citep{deitke2023objaverse} only.
+More visualizations and discussions of this are in Sup.~\ref{sup:vis_compare}